 What does the life insurance claims process look like?

 NOTE: this article is about life insurance.
-For information on filing a claim for Prearranged Funeral & Final Expense Insurance, download a claims form here to begin.
-You can also call us for assistance: 1-800-533-2220 for Prearranged Funeral Insurance policies, or 1-800-621-7162 for Final Expense policies.
+For information on filing a claim for Funeral Preplanning & Final Expense Insurance, download a claims form here to begin.
+You can also call us for assistance: 1-800-533-2220 for Funeral Preplanning Insurance policies, or 1-800-621-7162 for Final Expense Insurance policies.

 How to file a life insurance claim